amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"dot with normal`" [bool] triggers special initialization of a vector field such as the darcy flux.
 This field is defined by projection of a vector field on face normals.

+Optional parameters are `"write checkpoint`", `"write vis`".
+These parameters define  whether  the field has to be written into checkpoints of vis files.
+Default values are true.

 .. code-block:: xml